Nayade2lu/lucia-saura-programming/README.md

 # lucia-saura-programming
 Weekly exercises

-Exercise week 1 Fibonacci exercise:
+Exercise week 1 and exercise week 2:
 Name of the file: fib

-Exercise week 2:
-Name of the file: test5